Stylback/home-server/README.md

 ## Remote access and perimeter security

 This section is about secure, remote access.
-We will talk about custom domains, Dynamic DNS, NGINX Proxy Manager, remote SSH and finally Fail2Ban.
+We will talk about custom domains, Dynamic DNS, NGINX Proxy Manager and remote SSH.

 <details><summary>Click to expand</summary>
 <p>